hzeller/rpi-gpio-dma-demo/README.md

 # Conclusions

-**[these are preliminary conclusions; I want to see if there are ways to improve DMA]**

-   - On output via the CPU, Raspberry Pi 2 maintains the same impressive speed of **41.7Mhz** independent if written directly from code or read from memory.
+   - On output via direct write from the CPU, Raspberry Pi 2 maintains the same impressive speed of **41.7Mhz** independent if written directly from code or read from memory.
 The Raspberry Pi 3 even reaches **65.8Mhz**
    - Raspberry Pi 1 is in the 20Mhz range for direct and prepared output and sligtly slower if it has to do the mask-operation first.
    - DMA is slow because it has to read from unached memory.
 It only makes sense if you want to output data in a slower pace or really need to relieve the CPU from continuous updates.
+     (**Is that it, can DMA be faster ?** If you know how, please let me know).
    - Using a single control block per output operation is slightly faster than doing multiple, but is very inefficient in use of memory (10x the actual payload).
    - Using the stride in 2D DMA seems to be _slower_ than actually writing the same number of bytes ?
    - The stride operation seems to take extra time as time going on to next DMA control blocks.
-   - DMA on Rasbperry Pi 2 is slightly *slower* than on Raspberry Pi 1, apparently because Raspberry Pi 2 DRAM is slower ?
+   - DMA on Rasbperry Pi 2 and 3 is slightly *slower* than on Raspberry Pi 1, maybe because the DRAM is slower ?

 [BCM2835-doc]: https://www.raspberrypi.org/wp-content/uploads/2012/02/BCM2835-ARM-Peripherals.pdf
 [PiBits]: https://github.com/richardghirst/PiBits